RodrigoLima82/Coursera-Advance-Machine-Learning/README.md

-# Coursera-Advance-Machine-Learning
+# Coursera Advance Machine Learning
-Course How to Win a Data Science Competition: Learn from Top Kagglers
+All materials for "How to Win a Data Science Competition: Learn from Top Kagglers" course